Crash of a GVF PS-84 near Dmitrovsk-Orlovski: 2 killed

 Circumstances:

-The crew left Sochi-Adler at the end of the afternoon on a supply mission to the soldiers based in Crimea.
-While approaching Crimea, the crew encountered poor weather conditions and all three targets were inaccessible.
-In such conditions, the captain decided to return to Sochi were the weather conditions worsened so it was not possible to land.
-The crew diverted to Sukhumi where the landing was refused so to the captain eventually took the decision to return to Adler Airport.
-On approach by night, at a height of 500 meters, the airplane hit the slope of a mountain located 16 km north of the airport, near Matsesta.
+The crew departed Sochi-Adler Airport at the end of the afternoon on a cargo flight, carrying various supplies for the soldiers based in Crimea.
+While approaching the destination, the crew encountered poor weather conditions and as all three targets area were inaccessible, the captain decided to return to Sochi.
+Because weather conditions worsened, it was not possible to land at Adler Airport, so the captain decided to divert to Sukhumi.
+The landing was refused so the crew eventually took the decision to return to Adler Airport.
+On approach at night, at a height of 500 metres, the airplane hit the slope of a mountain located 16 km north of the airport, near Matsesta.
 All six crew members were killed.

 Probable cause: